chronoscz/Fairtris/README.md

 </br>

 PC clone of the official classic **[Nintendo Tetris®](https://en.wikipedia.org/wiki/Tetris_(NES_video_game))** game for the **[NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System)** console, intended for Windows systems.
 It implements and slightly extends the original mechanics, supports two themes and includes many regional versions and several random piece generators.
-All in one native executable file!
+All in one native executable.

 Ready to play like a true master? **[Download the game](https://github.com/furious-programming/Fairtris/releases/download/v3.0.0.3-beta.2/fairtris_3.0_beta_2_release.zip)** and show off!